codebites-cgn/cli7zip/README.md

 ## Warning

 **DO NOT USE IN PRODUCTION!** This is highly experimental and not battle-tested.
-I wrote this for a use-case I had.
+I wrote this for a use-case I had in about an hour.
 If there is any interest I will try to continue to improve this library.

 ## License Information